Gabry022003/Gabry022003/README.md

 Sono sempre alla ricerca di nuove sfide e di progetti stimolanti.
 Se hai bisogno di un esperto in sicurezza informatica, di un professionista sviluppatore o di un appassionato di CTF per il tuo progetto, non esitare a contattarmi.
 Sono disponibile per consulenze, collaborazioni e progetti a lungo termine.

+##Translation

+Hi, I'm Gabriele, an ethical hacker, developer, and CTF enthusiast.
+I have participated in various hacking competitions, including the CyberChallenge organized by CINI Lab, testing my skills and acquiring extensive knowledge of technologies, protocols, and programming languages.

+I have broad experience in different technologies such as web development and mobile development.
+In particular, I have extensive knowledge of Python, Java, SQL, C, C++, and Docker.

+My passion for computer security has driven me to participate in CTFs, where I have had the opportunity to test my skills and learn new techniques for identifying and resolving vulnerabilities in computer systems.

+I am always looking for new challenges and exciting projects.
+If you need an expert in computer security, a professional developer, or a CTF enthusiast for your project, feel free to contact me.
+I am available for consultations, collaborations, and long-term projects.

 ## Interessi